audedpt/audedpt.github.io/index.md

-## Selected project in Data Science and Machine Learning
+## Selected projects in Data Science and Machine Learning

 ---
 ### Technology at the service of beekeeping, predictive analysis of honey flow according to meteorological parameters